INDUSTRY LEADER

 Siting and Development

-Siting a wind farm can be challenging.
-We must find the right combination of wind conditions, power transmission lines and land to accommodate the wind farm.
+Siting a wind project can be challenging.
+We must find the right combination of wind conditions, power transmission lines and land to accommodate the wind site.

 NextEra Energy Resources pursues potential wind farms in areas where the wind blows steadily.
 The ideal average wind speed is approximately 25 to 35 miles per hour.